 From Monitoring Factories to Empowering Workers

 Our greatest responsibility as a global company is to play a role in bringing about positive, systemic change for workers within our supply chain and in the industry.
-When we look at our overall impact on the world, the needs of nearly 1 million workers in Nike’s contract supply chain overshadows any other group.
+When we look at our overall impact on the world, the needs of workers in Nike’s contract supply chain overshadows any other group.
 We also know the size and scale of the combined manufacturing operations has a considerable environmental impact.

 In 2005, we were the first company in our industry to disclose our factory list, providing a complete list of contracted factories for NIKE Brand.
-We’ve now furthered our commitment to transparency by disclosing the more than 800 factories worldwide that manufacture all NIKE, Inc. (NIKE Brand, Converse, Hurley, Jordan Brand and Nike Golf) products.
+We’ve now furthered our commitment to transparency by disclosing the factories worldwide that manufacture all NIKE, Inc. (NIKE Brand, Converse, Hurley, Jordan Brand and Nike Golf) products.
 We remain committed to supply chain transparency and continue to update our publicly available list to encourage and support transparency and collaboration around issues affecting our suppliers.

 Our supplier list, which can be filtered for collegiate factories, is available for export on our Interactive Global Manufacturing Map.

 The factories featured on this map are "above-the-line" NIKE, Inc. contract factories active as of the date listed on the map.
 "Above-the-line" refers to all product manufacturing sites directly contracted by NIKE, Inc., licensees, or agents delivering finished goods ready for retail and/or public consumption and bear the NIKE, Inc. brand logos and marks.
 Excluded, for example, are material suppliers.

 The NIKE, Inc. brands are filtered by: Nike (includes Jordan Brand and Nike Golf), Converse and Hurley.

 Contract factories provide the data based on a predefined profile.
 This profile is validated when audits are performed during the year and updated annually.